chrisenitan/dotta/README.md

 ## Deployment
 - Hosting and DNS is via Namecheap
 - Cpanel handles both Node App engine and Git version control
-- Git account is connected to the Git version control in the cpanel account which pulls latest changes from main branch into a seperate folder
+- Git account is connected to the Git version control in the Cpanel account which pulls latest changes from `main` branch into a seperate folder
 - Deploy `.panel.yml` used in Node App Setup contains script to copy latest files from pulled repo folder into hosting root dir
-- After which you need to restart the node app via the cpanel Node App Engine.
+- After which you need to restart the node app via the Cpanel

 **Cron Jobs**
 -  `ledger.php` handles logging all subscription according to their frequeicny and is ran once per day